Rayadillo: Philippine Republic

 The Filipino mambisa military tunic was instituted by what would eventually become the Philippine Republic during the Tejeros Convention.
 It had two broad bands of matching fabric spanning the frontal area from the shoulders down to the hem.
 These concealed horizontal breast pockets which had vertical pocket flaps with buttons of either brass or covered with rayadillo fabric.
 The brass buttons were either unadorned or decorated with a "mythological sun" motif.
 Officers' tunics had slits in the skirt's side that allowed a hand gun holster and a sword to be attached to a belt worn under the tunic.
 Infantry officers wore blue pants with two white stripes down the sides, while Cavalry officers wore red trousers with black stripes.

 The artist Juan Luna is credited with this design.
 His brother, general Antonio Luna commissioned him with the task.
 Juan Luna also designed the collar insignia for the uniforms, distinguishing between the services; Infantry, Cavalry, Artillery, Sappers and medical personnel.
 At least one researcher has postulated that Juan Luna may have patterned the tunic after the English Norfolk jacket, since the Filipino version is not a copy of any Spanish-pattern uniform.
 That Emilio Aguinaldo and his comrades, during their exile in Hong Kong, had uniforms made of rayadillo in this popular sporting pattern is another probable origin.

+UP Baguio ROTC wearing rayadillo uniforms and spiked helmets during a university event, 2017.